Florida History: What Oscar-winning celebrity committed suicide in a Florida beach house?

 laydlette@pbpost.com

-This story originally published to palmbeachpost.com, and was shared to other Florida newspapers in the GateHouse Media network.
+This story originally appeared on PalmBeachPost.com and was shared to GateHouse Media's Florida properties.